luckygeochaun/bitzprice/readme.md

 # BitzPrice

-> Sample Next.js app that shows the current Bitcoin value in USD, GBP and EUR.
+> Basic Next.js app that shows the current Bitcoin value in USD, GBP and EUR.
 Basic now but will build upon in the near future.

 ## Quick Start